• Complimentary pickup at your Anchorage hotel or the airport on Day 1.

 There are also national rental houses that send lenses or cameras out quickly to the nearest UPS, Fedex or USPS facility.

-This includes a terrific 15-minute scenic helicopter flight up to the glacier, usually with doors off for great photos and breathtaking views of Seward and Resurrection Bay.
+This is an optional add-on or substitute for a fjords flightsee or marine mammal cruise (add’l charge required) that includes a terrific 15-minute scenic helicopter flight up to the glacier for great photos and breathtaking views of Seward and Resurrection Bay.

 Then another 15 minute exciting flightsee for more photos on your way back to Seward.
-The whole experience lasts about an hour and a half per person.
+The whole experience lasts 1-2 hours and will give you a lifetime of memories!

 Lodging will often be shared with 1 other participant.
 On the Kenai Peninsula, you will be staying in nicer 3-4 star hotels like Aspen or Quality Inn, or lodges on or near the Kenai River, depending on our schedule.